brunoclpinto/BUFY/docs/design_overview.md

 - `Account` represents asset or liability containers and tracks balances in integer cents.
 - `Category` labels transactions for budgeting and reporting.
 - `Budget` stores spending guardrails per category and period.
+- `TimeInterval` and `TimeUnit` express common recurrence windows that power budgets and transactions alike.
-- `Transaction` captures discrete financial movements against accounts.
-In later phases, validation and balance adjustments will live here.
+- `Transaction` captures discrete financial movements against accounts and encodes recurrence policies.
 - `Ledger` aggregates the above entities, offering storing and lookup helpers that surface structured `LedgerError` values.
+The structure is serde-friendly for JSON imports/exports while maintaining timestamps and schema versions for migrations.

 ### `simulation`